-Vessels arriving should make for a position approximately 2 miles north of the Ras Tanura light float in position 27° 05.6'N 50° 57.5'E. From there, they should proceed to enter the inward channel of the separation scheme passing north of the Approach and Entry buoys.
-Vessels shall then proceed as instructed.
+Vessels arriving should make for a position approximately 2 miles north of the Ras Tanura light float in position 27° 05.6'N 50° 57.5'E. From there, they should proceed enter the inward channel of the separation scheme to Entry buoys.
+Vessels of the